 What is a source code audit?

 A source code audit is an audit of the source code of a software system.
-Its main aim is to find bugs, vulnerabilities, and technical issues with the code.
+Its main aim is to find bugs, vulnerabilities such as Cross-site scripting (XSS), and technical issues with the code.
 This is done as part of the development process to ensure that once the software is released, it contains as few issues as possible.

 How do source code audits work?